PdxCodeGuild/Programming101/labs/madlibs.md

 ## Extra Challenge 1
-* Make a solution that utilizes lists.
-For example, ask the user for three adjectives, separated by commas, then use the `.split() `string method to create a list containing each adjective
+* Make a solution that asks for a number and does a mathematical operation printing out the result of the math

 ## Extra Challenge 2
 * Make it a repeatable game using a `while` loop